mozilla-l10n/documentation/src/localization/dev_best_practices.md

 This is fine in English, but in Italian it results in “Mercoledì, Mag 20”, which sounds unnatural.
 Every time you use this kind of structure, you should have a localizable string behind it, and let localizers decide the best order for their language.

 Another example is localizing percentages or units.
-Some locales use a space between the number and the `%` symbol, some don’t, some use a non-breaking space.
+Some locales use a space between the number and the `%` symbol, some don’t, and some use a non-breaking space.

 Fluent [provides built-in functions](https://projectfluent.org/fluent/guide/functions.html) (`DATETIME()` and `NUMBER()`) to deal flexibly with both date and number formatting.